AbsaOSS/living-doc-collector-gh/README.md

           }
         ]

-    # 'Documentation Issues' regime optional configuration
+    # 'Documentation Issues' mode optional configuration
     doc-issues-project-state-mining: true     # project state mining feature de/activation
 ```

 ---
 ## Action Configuration

-This section outlines the essential parameters that are common to all regimes a user can define.
+This section outlines the essential parameters that are common to all modes a user can define.
 Configure the action by customizing the following parameters based on your needs:

 ### Environment Variables